CarilloA/EnrollmentBot/README.md

-to create the virtual environment(venv): python -m venv venv then, to activate the virtual environment(venv): venv\Scripts\activate
+to create the virtual environment(venv): python -m venv venv then, to activate the virtual environment(venv): venv\Scripts\activate the, install the requirements, type: pip install -r requirements.txt

 dapat naka (venv) ung sa terminal before typing in it:
 After updating(editing) the intents.json,